Skip Navigation

 Assistant Coach

-Sam MarderAssociate head coach Sam Marder is in her third season on Melyssa Lombardi's staff.
+Sam MarderAssociate head coach Sam Marder is in her fifth season on Melyssa Lombardi's staff, which was named the NFCA Regional Staff of the Year in both 2024 and 2025.

 Marder was also instrumental in the impressive seasons of Allee Bunker and Terra McGowan, who both earned the first All-America certificates of their careers.
 McGowan was also named the Diamond Sports national catcher of the year.
 Hanna Delgado and Morgan Scott joined Bunker and McGowan on the 2023 all-Pac-12 teams.